steam-test1/temprepofixed/README.md

 - Please use `git patch`, don't commit multiple unrelated or loosely related things in a single commit.
 Likewise, please don't commit whitespace-only changes. `git blame` is a valuable tool.
+- Please run the source code though `astyle` to ensure stuff like brace positions and whitespace are consistent.
+Later, this will be put into a Continuous Intergration task to mark offending commits, along with testing stuff like compiling in GCC.
 - Please ensure your code doesn't cause any compiler warnings (not counting libraries).
 This is enforced for GCC, please watch your output if you're using Visual Studio.